 -

 Keep a Training Log Keeping track of your workouts is crucial.
-Note how much weight you use, how many sets and repetitions you do, and how you feel.
+Note how much weight you use, how many sets and reps you do, and how you feel.
 This helps you measure progress and know when it's time to scale up.

 -